eshanchandra/eshanchandra/README.md

 - 👋 Hi, I’m @eshanchandra you can call me Eshan.
-- 👀 I’m interested in Programming,Machinne Learning and Analysis.
+- 👀 I’m interested in Programming,Machine Learning and Analysis.
 - 🌱 I’m currently learning Machine Learning.
 - 💞️ I’m looking to be a part of big organisation where i can get exposure to learn and grow.
 - 📫 How to reach me Email me at eshanchandra99@gmail.com I'll be happy to help.